PII Protection

 print(f"Blocked: {e}")

-redact — Replace PII with labels
+redact — replace PII with labels

 PIIGuard(action="redact")

-warn — Log and allow through
+warn — log and allow through

 PIIGuard(action="warn")

-escalate — Emit event and allow
+escalate — emit an event and allow through

 PIIGuard(action="escalate")